git-cola/git-cola/share/doc/git-cola/git-dag.rst

 SHORTCUTS
 =========
 You can run commands using dedicated shortcuts.
-Select a single commit and then press ctrl + alt + c to copy sha1 or ctrl + d to run diff tool.
+Select a single commit and then press `Ctrl-Alt-c` to copy sha1 or `Ctrl-d` to run diff tool.

 You can read more about hotkeys from 'keyboard shortcuts' window or context menu.